bus710/sulcata-web/README.md

 - The js source code should be inserted to client.js
 - The html tags between body should be inserted to index.jade.

-In addition to apply roslibjs, you should copy the library files into public/build directiry then the sturucture should be same as below.
+In addition to apply roslibjs, you should copy the library files into the public/build directiry then the sturucture should be same as below.
 ```
 keyop-example
 ├── app.js